-Welcome to the NEW Troup County Assessor’s Official
+Welcome to the Troup County Property Appraisal Office Web Site!

 Our office is open to the public from 8:00 AM

 until 5:00 PM, Monday through Friday.
 We are

 located in the Government Center in Suite 2100

 at 100 Ridley Ave.
 LaGrange, Ga.
 30240.
 We

 manage the information for over 34,166 Parcels

 champion of state sovereignty who clashed with President John Adams over the issue.